 Adopt this element for use in describing scholarly publications deposited as part of the MIT Open Access mandate.
 Make this element required.
-Add a new field to the existing DSpace DC namespace (dc.contributor.mit) to capture this information.
-Create URIs for MIT affiliated authors and record these URIs in this field.
+Add a new field to the existing DSpace DC namespace (dc.contributor.mitauthor) to capture this information.
+It is not necessary to include this element in the Item metadata records (brief or full) displayed in DSpace.
+The values of this field ought to be URIs that are created and maintained for each MIT affiliated author.
+Until an author identifier service is implemented duplicate the names of MIT affiliated authors from the Author element in this field.